Apocynin: History

 Apocynin was first described by Oswald Schmiedeberg, a German pharmacologist, in 1883 and was first isolated by Horace Finnemore, in 1908, from the root of Canadian hemp (Apocynum cannabinum).
 At the time, this plant was already used for its known effectiveness against edema and heart problems.
 In 1971, apocynin was also isolated from Picrorhiza kurroa, a small plant that grows at high altitudes in the western Himalayas.
 P. kurroa was used for ages as a treatment for liver and heart problems, jaundice, and asthma.
 In 1990, Simons et al. isolated apocynin to a pharmacologically useful level using an actively guided isolation procedure.
 Apocynin's observed anti-inflammatory capabilities proved to be a result of its ability to selectively prevent the formation of free radicals, oxygen ions, and peroxides in the body.
 Apocynin has since been extensively studied to help determine its disease-fighting capabilities and applications.

+In food flavoring

+Acetovanillone is responsible for the allegedly richer flavor profile of lignin-based artificial vanilla flavoring compared to guaiacol-based artificial vanilla: it is present in the former but not in the latter.
+Blind taste-testing panels cannot distinguish between the flavors of synthetic vanillin from lignin and those from guaicol, but can distinguish the odors of these two types of synthetic vanilla extracts.
+Guaiacol vanillin, adulterated with acetovanillone, has an odor indistinguishable from lignin vanillin.

 Physical properties

 Apocynin is a solid with a melting point of 115 °C and the faint odor of vanilla.
-It is soluble in hot water, alcohol, benzene, chloroform, and ether.
+It is soluble in hot water, alcohol, benzene, chloroform, DMSO and DMF.